 unsigned long index Position of the argument that is to be set to newArgument in the list of arguments.
 The first argument is numbered 1.
-Not index of the Node in the list of child nodes, as nodes representing such elements as sep are not counted as arguments.
+Note that this is not necessarily the index of the Node in the list of child nodes, as nodes representing such elements as sep are not counted as arguments.

-Node to be inserted as the argument.
-This will either be a MathMLElement or a Text node.
-Node newArgument deleteArgument unsigned long index Position of the argument to be deleted from the list of arguments.
-The first argument is numbered 1.
+Node newArgument Node to be inserted as the argument.
+This will either be a MathMdeleteArgument

+LElement or a Text node.